Bruce W. Carr

 Bruce Ward Carr (January 28, 1924 – April 25, 1998) was a highly decorated United States Air Force colonel.
-During World War II, he was shot down over Germany and, after evading capture for several days, snuck into a Luftwaffe airfield and stole an enemy plane which he flew back to Allied lines.
+One myth attributed to him is that during World War II, he was shot down over Germany and, after evading capture for several days, sneaked into a Luftwaffe airfield and stole an enemy plane which he flew back to Allied lines.
 He also became a flying ace credited with 14 or 15 aerial victories, including five in a single day, for which he was awarded the Distinguished Service Cross.

 Early life and World War II

 Bruce W. Carr was born on January 28, 1924, in Union Springs, New York.
 He began flying at the age of 15 in 1939, and enlisted into the United States Army Air Forces on September 3, 1942.
 Carr entered the Aviation Cadet Training Program, where his military flight instructor happened to be the very same person who taught him to fly in 1939.

 Due to his previous flying experience, Carr was placed in an accelerated training program, flying the P-40 Warhawk at Spence Field, Georgia.
 Acquiring over 240 flight hours, Carr was promoted to flight officer on August 30, 1943.